oaxana/car-price-prediction/README.md

 - R²: 0.82

 ### Actionable Insights Recommendations:
-- Business Insights: Use the findings to inform pricing strategies, inventory management, marketing efforts.
-Focus on high-impact features like year, odometer, drive type, and fuel type to maximize sales and profitability.
-- Consumer Preferences: Consider market preferences for different manufacturers, vehicle types, and fuel types to better align inventory with demand.
-- Further Analysis: Conduct deeper analysis on non-linear models like Decision Trees, Random Forests, and XGBoost to capture more complex relationships and improve prediction accuracy.
-- Model Performance Metrics: Evaluation metrics like RMSE (Root Mean Squared Error) and R² (coefficient of determination) should be used to assess the model's accuracy.
-- Model Stability: Random Forest is generally robust and less prone to overfitting compared to single decision trees, leading to more reliable predictions.
-- Feature Importances: Random Forest provides a clear view of which features are most important, helping to understand the key drivers of car prices.
-- Non-Linear Relationships: Random Forest captures non-linear relationships and interactions between features, making it suitable for complex datasets like used car prices.
-- Feature Engineering: Explore additional features and interactions between existing features to enhance model performance.
-- Hyperparameter Tuning: Fine-tune model parameters to achieve better results.

 ## Modeling Recommendations
 - Non-Linear Models: Given the superior performance of non-linear models like Random Forest and XGBoost, prioritize these models for future analysis.
 They capture complex relationships in the data more effectively than linear models.